snagaraj0/Hi-C/README.md

 unzip SparkMap-master.zip
 ```

 Next, configure your system to make the dependencies accessible.
+You can either install the dependencies system-wide or through [Pipenv](https://thoughtbot.com/blog/how-to-manage-your-python-projects-with-pipenv).

 First, download Hadoop and Spark, if you have not done so already.
 We recommend this guide for Spark installation: https://www.linode.com/docs/databases/hadoop/install-configure-run-spark-on-top-of-hadoop-yarn-cluster/ and this guide for Hadoop installation: https://www.linode.com/docs/databases/hadoop/how-to-install-and-set-up-hadoop-cluster/.